Force over Distance: Chapter 22

 “Sorry I missed it,” Young said, suppressing a smile.

-“How many times have I told you,” Chloe snapped.
-“He rescued me.
+“How many times have I told you,” Chloe snapped, “he rescued me.
 From an alien ship.
 We had nothing.
 No one.”

-“Yeah, okay, well, no offense to you guys, but I couldn’t ever really picture it.
+“Yeah, okay, well, no offense to you guys, but I couldn’t ever picture it.
 Now I can.
 Kinda.”

 Despite their easy banter with one another, he could tell they were unsettled—especially Chloe.
-Eli was doing his best to keep her mind off their current situation by referencing obscure science fiction movies, amongst other strategies, but when she wasn’t actively engaging with him, her expression took on a pained, pinched look.
+Eli did his best to keep her mind off their current situation by referencing obscure science fiction movies, amongst other strategies, but when she wasn’t actively engaging with him, her expression took on a pained, pinched look.

 She glanced often at Rush.